wso2/docs-mi/en/docs/learn/integration-tutorials/using-scheduled-tasks.md

 12. Click **Submit**.

-Shown below is the complete source configuration of the Sequence (i.e., the `InjectXMLSequence.xml` file).
+Below is the complete source configuration of the Sequence (i.e., the `InjectXMLSequence.xml` file).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>